top of page

 RESEARCH FOCUS

-We are mainly focused on the molecular and cellular mechanisms controlling the proliferation and differentiation of stem cells in the esophagus and lung.
+We are mainly focused on the molecular and cellular mechanisms controlling the proliferation and differentiation of stem cells in the lung and esophagus.
 We are particularly interested in how these mechanisms operate at different stages of the life, fetal, adolescent, adult, regeneration and aging.
 A better understanding of these mechanisms will yield important insights into clinical issues that affect millions of people worldwide.
-The diseases that we are currently modeling include EA/TEF, eosinophilic esophagitis, Barrett's esophagus, esophageal cancer, asthma and lung fibrosis.
+The diseases that we are currently modeling include EA/TEF, COVID lung and pulmonary fibrosis.

 EA/TEF

 The birth defect esophageal atresia with/without tracheoesophageal fistula (EA/TEF) affects 1/2500 newborns.
 The cause of EA/TEF formation remains unknown and EA/TEF often develops with other complications and birth defects.
-We and others have identified several signaling pathways (BMP, SHH, WNT) and transcription factors (SOX2, NKX2.1, BARX1, FOXF1 etc) are critical for the proper development of the trachea and the esophagus.
-We are now using live imaging coupled with mouse genetics to address the cellular mechanisms.
+We have identified Noggin, SOX2 and Isl1 as key regulators of tracheo-esophageal separtion.
+We are now working other players.
+Our goal is to generate a list of genes that can be used for prenatal detection of EA/TEF.

 The interplay of the epithelium and mesenchyme is critical for the morphogenesis of the lung.
-We recently found that epithelial signaling proteins (e.g. Wnt) participate in pulmonary regeneration and lung disease progression.
+We found that epithelial signaling proteins (e.g. Wnt) participate in lung regeneration and disease progression.
 We are now investigating the underlying mechanisms using mouse genetic models and in vitro assays.
-Knowledge obtained from these studies will provide insights into lung regeneration, pulmonary diseases like COPD, asthma and fibrosis.
+We hope to find new therapies for promoting lung regeneration and treat diseases like COPD and pulmonary fibrosis.

 bottom of page